Datalog and Constraint Satisfaction with Infinite Templates: Datalog for -categorical structures

 \subsection{Canonical Datalog programs}

-In this section we define the canonical Datalog program of an $\omega$-categorical structure $\Gamma$.
-We will later prove in Section~\ref{sect:datalog} that CSP$(\Gamma)$ can be solved by an $(l,k)$-Datalog program if and only if the canonical $(l,k)$-Datalog program solves the problem.
+In this section we define the canonical Datalog program of an $\omega$-categorical structure $\Gamma$ with finite relational signature $\tau$.
+We will later prove in Section~\ref{sect:datalog} that $\Csp(\Gamma)$ can be solved by an $(l,k)$-Datalog program if and only if the canonical $(l,k)$-Datalog program solves the problem.

-\ignore{\paragraph{Least fixed-point logic.} In our proofs, we make use of the fact that Datalog has the same expressive power as \emph{existential least fixed-point logic ($\exists$LFP)}~\cite{CH 85,EbbinghausFlum}.
-To define an existential least fixed-point formula, we consider systems $\phi_1, \dots, \phi_s$ of existential positive first-order logic formulas $\phi_i(x_1, \dots, x_{n_i}, S_1, \dots, S_s)$, where the $S_j$ are $n_j$-ary relations symbols that are not in the input signature $\tau$, for $1 \leq i,j \leq s$.
-When $A$ is a finite $\tau$-structure, then such a system of formulas gives rise to an operator $\Phi$ from tuples $(R_1, \dots, R_s)$ of relations $R_i$ of arity $n_i$ on the domain of $A$ to tuples of relations of the same arity.
-If we apply the operator $\Phi$ to $R_1, \dots, R_s$, then the $i$-th relation in the result is determined by